northernpaws/rythm/README.md

 > ⚠️ The modules and their associated boards are a large work-in-progress!
 Several designs are only half-complete or still in the planning stages.

 The modules provides a set of small STM32-based boards that can be embedded into custom PCB designs, or used with a set of associated carrier boards.

 These carrier boards include basic breadboard header breakouts, some module-integrated protoboard designs, and some options for carriers with a selection of [Molex PicoBlade Connectors](https://www.molex.com/en-us/products/connectors/wire-to-board-connectors/picoblade-connectors) for modular plug-and-play prototyping.

-See the kits section below for more types of carrier boards that are designed as self-assembled soldering kits that let you quickly get started creating guitar/effects pedals, and small synths and sequencers using the Rythm toolkit.
+Also see furthur in the README for kits that are designed as self-assembled soldering kits that let you quickly get started creating guitar/effects pedals, and small synths and sequencers using the toolkit.

 > ⚠️ The ecosystem's modules are **NOT** able to be used standalone, they only have fine-pitch [Hirose DF40C board-to-board connectors](https://www.hirose.com/en/product/document?clcode=&productname=&series=DF40&documenttype=Catalog&lang=en&documentid=en_DF40_CAT) - a carrier board is required to interface with them!
 >
-> See our upcoming **Mini Discovery** and **Mini Proto** carriers below for examples, or one of our upcoming soldering kits.
+> See our upcoming carriers or soldering kits below for examples.

 ## Mini